📖What you will learn

 Eventually, your repository should look like the following screenshot.
 You can also fork the k6-gitlab-example repository.

-Click on the CI / CD -> Jobs section of the sidebar menu.
+Click on the Build -> Jobs section of the sidebar menu.

 On this page, you will have your initiated jobs running.
 Click on the specific job to watch the test run and see the results when it is finished.
 Below is the succeeded job: